 Key actions:

-• Enforce role-based access control (RBAC) to ensure that employees only have access to data relevant to their roles.
+- Use role-based access control (RBAC) to ensure employees only see the data that’s relevant to their jobs.

-• Regularly review and audit access permissions and remove unnecessary privileges.
+- Regularly check and audit access permissions, and take away any unnecessary privileges.

 5. Threat Detection and Incident Response